benhowell/benhowell.github.com/_posts/2014-05-24-java-scripting-plugin-framework.md

     return True
 {% endhighlight %}

-To wrap things up, there is also a multithreaded javascript plugin in the [Git Hub repository][1] if you're interested.
+To wrap things up, there is also a multithreaded javascript plugin in the [GitHub repository][1] if you're interested.

 That brings to a conclusion our development of a custom plugin architecture.
 If you have any questions please leave them in the comments below and I'll be happy to reply.

-For the complete application source code please get it from my [Git Hub][1].
+For the complete application source code please get it from my [GitHub][1].
 <br/>
 <br/>